 Another Rothenburg legend holds that, at one point, the Allies were ready to demolish the town.
 But a sympathetic American general spared it, having inherited Rothenburg-mania from his mother.
 He agreed to spare the town if the Nazis would leave forever, making it a Nazi-free zone.
 And they did.

-How To Spend a Perfect Day (or Two!) in Rothenburg ob der Tauber, Germany's Fairytale Town
+Guide To Rothenburg ob der Tauber, Germany’s Fairytale Town

 You might as well stay longer, happily medievalizing and imprinting the beautiful place on your mind.
 Plus, once the day trippers leave, the nights are much calmer and the cobbled streets empty.